Congratulations to the national winners of the 2023 Awards! View your results.

 Can I enter both a portfolio and works in individual categories?

-Yes, students may enter a work to both portfolio and individual categories.
-Remember to indicate on your dashboard if a work should be considered portfolio only, or as both a portfolio and individual entry.
-The Portfolio category is only available to students in grade 12.
+Yes, teens may enter a work to both portfolio and individual categories.
+To enter a work that is part of a portfolio, you will need to create a separate individual entry for the piece.
+The Portfolio category is only available to participants in grade 12.

 Are there word limits for writing?